 It is with very great sadness that we report the recent death after a short illness of Mireille Gervasoni.
 Mireille, whose son David had A-T, set up APRAT, our sister organisation in France, and for many years was the driving force behind it.
-Our chief Executive William, knew her well and writes:
+Our chief executive knew her well and writes:

 “Mireille was a remarkable woman.
 She had incredible energy and determination, running APRAT almost single-handedly, while at the same time looking after a son with A-T and taking forward a career as a historian of ancient Rome, in which she divided her time between her home in France and Italy, which she loved very much.
 At the same time she did much to look after her mother who is now over 100, not to mention the family dog.

 “APRAT, with its regular family weekends, research conferences, numerous publications and support both for families with and research, was probably the largest and most active A-T organisation outside the English-speaking world.
 Two years ago, with our blessing, they published our clinical guidance document in French and promoted in the French-speaking world through clinical conferences

 “Importantly Mireille maintained excellent relationships with other A-T groups outside France, with regular visitors from France, the UK, Spain and North Africa at her Family weekends.
 Having had British cousins when she was young, she was fond of Britain and particularly positive about and supportive of the work of the A-T Society and also of Professor Malcolm Taylor in Birmingham.
 She was particularly helpful to me when I was starting, sharing her extensive knowledge of people, organisations and research work in the A-T world.